Three-year-old girl with cerebral palsy who was given no hope of walking takes first steps during lockdown24 Jul 2020 | Jodi Newton

 Executor of the Estate of DS and another v James Paget University Hospitals NHS Foundation Trust The Clinical Negligence team...Read more

-Investigations and duty of candour Investigating incidents that have led, or could lead to harm is an important safeguard for...Read more
+Duty of Candour Investigating incidents that have led, or could lead to harm is an important safeguard for patient safety...Read more